nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/nRF54H20_migration_2.7/migration_guide_2.6.99-cs2_to_2_7_environment.rst

 ==============================

 After programming the BICR, the nRF54H20 SoC requires the provisioning of a bundle ( :file:`nrf54h20_soc_binaries_v0.5.0.zip`) containing the precompiled firmware for the Secure Domain and System Controller.
-To program the Secure Domain Firmware (SDFW, also known as ``urot``) and the System Controller Firmware (SCFW) from the firmware bundle to the nRF54H20 DK, do the following:
+To program the Secure Domain Firmware (SDFW, also known as ``urot``) and the System Controller Firmware (SCFW) from the SoC binaries to the nRF54H20 DK, do the following:

-1. Download the `nRF54H20 firmware bundle v0.5.0`_.
+1. Download the `nRF54H20 SoC binaries v0.5.0`_.

    .. note::
       On MacOS, ensure that the ZIP file is not unpacked automatically upon download.